McConkeyLab/general_tcga/README.md

 # general_tcga

-This repository contains a `targets` workflow that automatically downloads TCGA data, removes blacklisted and ffpe samples, tidies clinical data, and coerces it into a `SummarizedExperiment`.
+This repository contains a `targets` workflow that automatically downloads TCGA data, removes blacklisted and FFPE samples, tidies clinical data, and coerces it into a `SummarizedExperiment`.
 Additionally, for the time being, it also performs `GSVA` on a set of gene signatures and appends those results to the `colData` of the `SummarizedExperiment`.

 # Requirements